EOEPCA/deployment-guide/docs/building-blocks/oapip-engine.md

 Validate the operation of the `zoo` service via its OGC API Processes interfaces.

-Depending on your validation needs we offer two sample applications that can be used to exercise the deployed service...
+Depending on your validation needs we offer a sample application that can be used to exercise the deployed service...

 * `convert` - a very simple 'hello world' application that is quick to run, with low resource requirements, that can be used as a smoke test to validate the deployment
-* `water_bodies` - a more real-world application that performs processing of EO input data

-In the following sections select the path `convert` vs `water_bodies` that suits your needs.

-NOTE that the following API requests assume use of the `eoepca` test user.

 #### Authenticate